Discover more from It Can Always Get Worse

 Vallance argues persuasively that the lowly status of some witnesses showed the influence of radical ideas about popular sovereignty among the Commissioners.
 It is notable, too, that the Commissioners took this “evidence” in private, when they were able (and were about to) put the King to death with no pretence at presenting public evidence.
 There is also the notable fact that Parliament made no official use of the “testimony” for propaganda purposes to counter the martyr-image of the King—the witness transcripts were not published in English during the Interregnum—which might suggest there was something more sincere about this process than assuaging the Commissioners’ consciences.
 It might also suggest evasiveness: had the witness list been published, it risked “revealing the inner workings of the court and thereby the links between some witnesses and the military commissioners”, as Vallance explains.

 Broughton said that Charles had conspired in war against the “Parliament and people therein represented”, even with foreigners, and through Ormond had tried to induce “Irish rebels and revolters” to invade England.
 As such, Broughton went on, Charles was the “author and continuer of the said unnatural, cruel, and bloody wars, and therein guilty of all the treasons, murders, rapines, burnings, spoils, desolations, damage, and mischief to this nation” [italics added].
 It is interesting that after seven years of war—with two more to come—the English still thought civil strife “unnatural” in their country.
-Broughton’s statement laid the blame for the war—including the casualties, amounting (as he had no way of knowing) to 85,000 military fatalities and 100,000 dead civilians (from war and disease)—at the feet of the King.
+Broughton’s statement laid the blame for the war—including the casualties for the entire conflict, from the Bishops’ War in Scotland through the two Civil Wars, amounting (as he had no way of knowing) to 85,000 military fatalities and 100,000 dead civilians (from war and disease) out of a population of five million (four percent)—at the feet of the King.
 Reiterating once more the devastation of the wars, Broughton concluded: “For all which treasons and crimes, this court doth adjudge, that he, the said Charles Stuart, as a tyrant, traitor, murderer and public enemy to the good people of this nation, shall be put to death by the severing of his head from his body”.
-Bradshaw added, “The sentence, now read and published, is the act, sentence, judgment, and resolution of the whole court”, and in a choreographed display to try to give the ad hoc tribunal some gravity, all sixty-seven of the Commissioners present—with Bradshaw at their head, clad in a scarlet gown—rose to their feet to signal their agreement with the death sentence.
+Bradshaw added, “The sentence, now read and published, is the act, sentence, judgment, and resolution of the whole court”, and in a choreographed display to try to give the ad hoc tribunal some gravity, all sixty-seven of the Commissioners present—with Bradshaw at their head, clad in a scarlet gown—rose to their feet to signal their agreement with the death sentence.64

 THE DEATH WARRANT

 After the Restoration in 1660, which brought Charles’ son, Charles II (r.
 1660-85) to power, “only 38 of [the signatories were] still alive.
 Some had fled the country, but of the others nine were executed and 15 were imprisoned.
 Only one, Richard Ingoldsby, was pardoned and allowed to keep his lands.
 He claimed Cromwell had seized his hand and forced him to sign the warrant.”
-In the early years of Charles II’s reign, kidnap and assassination operations abroad—against the surviving Regicides—had a higher priority than at any other time in English history.
+At the post-1660 trials, many of the Regicides would claim to have been coerced by the then-dead Cromwell; they had an obvious interest in portraying things that way and it cannot be doubted that Cromwell’s forceful personality was key in stiffening the resolve of those who wavered.
+That said, there is evidence that the atmosphere around the signing of the warrant was more jovial than terrifying.
+It is said, for example, that after the warrant was signed, Henry Marten, one of the most radical republicans, and Cromwell “proceeded to flick ink into each other’s faces with their pens, like schoolchildren”.
+Charles II clearly did not believe the Regicides were victims: in the early years of his reign, kidnap and assassination operations abroad—to hunt down the surviving Regicides—had a higher priority than at any other time in English history.67

 KILLING A KING

 King Charles I was “executed” by beheading in front of Banqueting House in Whitehall at 14:00 on Tuesday, 30 January 1649.
-Charles famously wore an extra shirt to the Scaffold since “the season is so sharp [i.e. cold] as probably may make me shake [i.e. shiver], which some observers may imagine proceeds from fear.
+Intent on seeing through the script he had written himself in retaining his regal dignity to the end, Charles famously wore an extra shirt to the Scaffold since “the season is so sharp [i.e. cold] as probably may make me shake [i.e. shiver], which some observers may imagine proceeds from fear.
 I would have no such imputation.”

-Charles’ final speech on the scaffold was heard only by the soldiers around him and William Juxon, the Archbishop of Canterbury.
+Charles’ final speech on the scaffold was heard only by the soldiers around him and Archbishop Juxon.
 Preparing for possible troubles, there was a significant armed presence separating the King from the crowd.
 But the speech would later become well-known and part of the folklore of England that denounced the injustice done to Charles and led into the Restoration.

 Charles was insistent: “I never did begin a War with the two Houses of Parliament”.
 Rather, the Parliament “began these unhappy troubles” by trying to wrest control of the Army, despite their having “confessed that the Militia was mine”.
 The King called for the new rulers to “give God his due by regulating rightly His church according to the Scripture, which is now out of order”, suggesting the calling of an open synod where “every opinion is freely and clearly heard”.